Red-Liu199/CAT/README.md

 ## Usage

-**Data preparation for ASR:**

-Currently, this repository is relied on [CAT](https://github.com/thu-spmi/CAT) for data pre-processing, basically the audio features extraction and some of the text normalization.

-So, before going into the task, you should do data preparation with CAT first.
-For more information, please refer to [tools/README.md](tools/README.md).

-**Training/inference:**

 In this repo, we support RNN-T, Language model and CTC/CTC-CRF model training as well as the inference/decoding.

 - **RNN-T:** refer to `egs/<task>/template/` for details.
 In `egs/<task>/`, run template experiment with